 Contacts for further information

 Communication Matters is the UK wide charity which works for and brings together everybody who has an interest in AAC.
 It aims to increase awareness about AAC, improve service standards, encourage research, and lobby government for change.
 Contact Communication Matters for leaflets in the Focus On series and details about Study Days, Roadshows & National AAC Conference.

 1Voice – Communicating Together

 1Voice is a UK charity which promotes families supporting each other to overcome the isolation that being unable to speak can bring.
-Local 1Voice groups organise events where people who use AAC and their families can meet and can encounter role models.
+Local 1Voice groups organise events where AAC users and their families can meet and can encounter role models.

 Email: [email protected] Website: www.1voice.info

 Augmentative Communication in Practice: Scotland

 ACiP:S is a Scottish network of AAC service providers and AAC users.
 It acts as a central point of contact for AAC in Scotland, providing information and publications, Study Days, and events for AAC users, and for professionals.